-During the year ended December 31, 2012, our Board held four regular meetings in person and seven special meetings in person or by telephone.
+During the year ended December 31, 2013, our Board held four regular meetings in person and six special meetings in person or by telephone.
 Each current Director attended at least 75% of the aggregate number of meetings of our Board and the committees on which he or she served during the period that he or she was in office.
-Each of the nine Directors standing for re-election at the Annual Meeting was serving as a Director as of our 2012 Annual Meeting of Stockholders.
-All nine Directors attended the 2012 Annual Meeting of Stockholders in person.
+Each of the nine Directors standing for re-election at the Annual Meeting was serving as a Director as of our 2013 Annual Meeting of Stockholders.
+All nine Directors attended the 2013 Annual Meeting of Stockholders in person.
 We encourage, but do not require, Directors to attend our annual meeting of stockholders.

-The Board currently has three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+The Board currently has three standing committees: the Audit Committee, the Compensation Committee and the Nominating Committee.
 Each committee has a charter that has been approved by the Board.
 These charters, along with our Corporate Governance Guidelines, are reviewed annually and amended, as necessary.
-All of the current members of each of the Board's three standing committees are independent as defined under the NYSE rules, including, in the case of all members of the Audit Committee, the additional independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934 (Exchange Act).
+All of the current members of each of the Board's three standing committees are independent as defined under the NYSE rules, including, in the case of all members of the Audit Committee, the additional independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (Exchange Act).

-The current membership of each standing committee, the number of meetings held by each standing committee during the year ended December 31, 2012, and other descriptive information is summarized below.
+The current membership of each standing committee, the number of meetings held by each standing committee during the year ended December 31, 2013, and other descriptive information is summarized below.

-Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee
+Director Audit Committee Compensation Committee Nominating Committee

 Raymond P. Dolan Chair

 Ronald M. Dykes X -

-Carolyn F. Katz Chair -
+Carolyn F. Katz Chair - -

 Gustavo Lara Cantu X

-JoAnn A. Reed X -
+JoAnn A. Reed X

 Pamela D.A.
 Reeve (1) X X

-David E. Sharbutt - X
+David E. Sharbutt X

 James D. Taiclet, Jr. (2)

-Samme L. Thompson - Chair
+Samme L. Thompson Chair

-Total meetings in 2012 9 7 4
+Total meetings in 2013 8 6 7

-- Ms. Reeve is the Lead Director of the Board. - (2) Mr. Taiclet is the Chairman of the Board, President and Chief Executive Officer and currently the sole management Director.
+- (1) Ms. Reeve is the Lead Director of the Board. - (2) Mr. Taiclet is the Chairman of the Board, President and Chief Executive Officer and currently the sole management Director.

 Audit Committee.
-Our Audit Committee consists of Ms. Katz (Chairperson), Mr. Dykes and Ms. Reed, each of whom was determined to be an audit committee financial expert under the SEC rules and to have the accounting and/or related financial management expertise required under the NYSE rules.
+Our Audit Committee consists of Ms. Katz (Chairperson), Mr. Dykes and Ms. Reed, each of whom was determined to be an audit committee financial expert under the SEC rules and to have the accounting or related financial management expertise required under the NYSE rules.
 In addition, our Board of Directors has determined that each member of the Audit Committee is financially literate.
-None of the members serve on the audit committees of more than two other public companies.
+No Audit Committee member serves on the audit committee of more than two other public companies.

-During the year ended December 31, 2012, the Audit Committee held nine meetings.
-The meetings were designed to facilitate and encourage communications between members of the Committee, management, our internal auditors and our independent registered public accounting firm, Deloitte & Touche LLP.
-Our Audit Committee oversees management's conduct of our financial reporting processes and meets privately, outside the presence of management, with our independent registered public accounting firm to discuss our internal accounting controls and policies and procedures.
-Among other things, the Committee's responsibilities include the selection and evaluation of our independent registered public accounting firm, the oversight of our systems of internal accounting and financial controls, the review of the annual independent audit of our financial statements, the review of our financial disclosures, the review and implementation of our Code of Conduct, the establishment and implementation of "whistle-blowing" procedures and the oversight of risk and other compliance matters.
+During the year ended December 31, 2013, the Audit Committee held eight meetings.
+The meetings were designed to facilitate and encourage communications between members of the Audit Committee, management, our internal auditors and our independent registered public accounting firm, Deloitte & Touche LLP.
+Our Audit Committee oversees management's conduct of our financial reporting processes and meets privately, outside the presence of management, with our independent registered public accounting firm to discuss our financial reporting, including internal accounting controls and policies and procedures.
+Among other things, the Audit Committee's responsibilities include selecting and evaluating our independent registered public accounting firm, overseeing our systems of internal accounting and financial controls, reviewing the annual independent audit of our financial statements, reviewing our financial disclosures, reviewing and implementing our Code of Conduct, establishing and implementing "whistle-blowing" procedures and overseeing risk and other compliance matters.